Blank Manuskript

 Blank Manuskript is an art rock project from Salzburg, Austria.
 They are usually described as Progressive Rock with a certain focus towards contemporary rock program music.
 They are known for their exotical costumes on stage and their almost theatre-like performances.
 The band members are all multiinstrumentalists and play many different instruments on stage.
-They have released three studio albums so far, which are all concept albums.
-They have been on numeral European tours with a special focus towards England.
+They have released five studio albums so far, which are all concept albums.
+Their latest release was an album consisting of three concerts in 2022: Argekultur Salzburg, Night of the prog and Woodstock Forever.
+They have been on numeral European tours since 2015 and have played major Progressive Rock-Festivals all over Europe including Prog%27Sud 2018, Festival Crescendo 2019, Night of the-Prog 2022, Woodstock Forever 2022, Minnuendo 2022, ArtRock-Festival Reichenbach 2023.